HelloCampus/pannellum/readme.md

 # Pannellum HelloCampus20 fork
 Latest release was made on 26 November 2019 (v.2.5.6).
 In the mean time new updated and fixes were made but not officially released (7th January 2022 at date of this writing).

-We can use this fork to push (selected) updates to our TGC and Server codebase.
+We can use this fork to push (selected) updates to our TGC  codebase.

 How to `release` from this fork: